jessfraz/blog/content/post/you-might-not-need-k8s.md

 I feel like I should have more clearly stated how this problem is pretty exclusive to Kubernetes.
 It's also not really a hard problem.
-The hard problem I was solving in that post was _not_ how to build images on Kubernetes but how to build images as an unprivileged user in Linux. _That_ is a hard problem.And a serious problem for companies who don't allow root on their machines.
+The hard problem I was solving in that post was _not_ how to build images on Kubernetes but how to build images as an unprivileged user in Linux. _That_ is a hard problem.
+And a serious problem for companies who don't allow root on their machines.

 The easier choice if all you need to do is build an image _and_ you are already